Can I Claim My Boyfriend or Girlfriend as a Dependent on My Tax Return?

 How do I actually claim my partner on my taxes?

 Now that you know whether or not you can claim your partner as a dependent on your tax return, let’s look at how you can make the claim when filing your taxes.
-If you file your return using TaxAct, our tax prep software will ask you questions about your dependents and help you claim any associated tax credits or deductions.
+If you file your return using TaxAct, our tax preparation software will ask you questions about your dependents and help you claim any associated tax credits or deductions based on your answers.
+We’ll walk you through the process of claiming a dependent step-by-step to make it as easy as possible.